 The data will be used at the Forest Operation Schedule level to guide future harvest planning and will be used by the silviculture staff to review long term trends in reforestation policies and to adjust practices where necessary.

 This indicator provides for the maintenance of a key habitat element, which numerous species including species at risk are dependent on and therefore supports the following LRMP objectives.

-Maintain site-specific habitats.
+- Maintain functioning and healthy ecosystems. - Maintain site-specific habitats.